Great Tibet Tour Logo GREAT TIBET TOUR ®

 Lots of travelers will be stunned by the pious pilgrims in front of the Jokhang Temple.
 Thus, they want to take a photo of those pilgrims as a memory.
 However, most Tibetan Buddhists are not willing to be recorded by the camera.
 You should get permission before taking a photo of them.

-Can I take photos in Potala Palace?
+Can I take photos in the Potala Palace?
 What should I notice when visiting Tibetan monasteries?

-You are not allowed to take photos when visiting Potala Palace.
-Taking pictures is also being banned in some monasteries in Tibet, or it is not free.
-You should avoid smoking, touching Buddhist statues, lection, bells, amulets, religious objects, etc. You also need to keep silent and visit the monastery in a clockwise direction.
-You cannot sit on the seats of living Buddha.
-Do not wear sunglasses, hats, make a big noise, etc. in the monasteries.
+You are not allowed to take photos when visiting the Potala Palace.
+Taking pictures is also banned in some monasteries in Tibet, or it is not free.
+You should avoid smoking, touching Buddhist statues, relics, bells, amulets, religious objects, etc. You also need to keep silent and visit the monastery in a clockwise direction.
+You cannot sit on the seat of the living Buddha.
+Do not wear sunglasses, hats, make a big noise, etc., in the monasteries.

 Can I withdraw money from local banks in Tibet?
 Or can I use my credit card in Tibet?